mahmoud-mohsen97/Semantic-Search/README.md

 - Word cloud
 - The handmade data is included in the folder with this file
 ## Challenges and Learnings:
-Understanding and implementing the vector database and find a suitable way to extract the hot keywords
+Understanding and implementing the vector database and finding a suitable way to extract the hot keywords